Rekihyt/Sifu/notes.md

 ---

 Maybe add regex-like variables for apps, such as zero-many, one-or-more, optional, etc?
 A sufficiently smart compiler might be able to transform operator patterns into these.

 ---

-Non-retroactive appending: New code added is affected by previous code but not vice versa.
+New code added is affected by previous code but not vice versa.
 It does not change the behavior or meaning of previous code.
 Example of match patterns being known by insert time:
 ```
 P1 -> {1,2,3}
 x : P1 -> 123
-y : P2 -> 456 # Error, P2 doesn't evaluate to a pattern.
+y : P2 -> 456 # Insert error, P2 doesn't evaluate to a pattern.
 P2 -> P1 # Alias P2

 ```
 ---

 Do NOT force pointer's on Keys and Vars.
 If the user has a large type, they can make it a pointer.

 ---